rbowen/presentations/betterfm/slides.md

 However, you must ask yourself WHY are they asking that stupid question?

 (Hint: It’s almost never because they are an idiot.)

+???
+Often it's because the documentation is terrible and confusing.
 ---
 ## Solutions
 <blockquote>